Declan O'Sullivan: Inter-county

 1–9.
-Kerry ironically became the first team to win consecutive titles since Cork in 1990 the same day, and O'Sullivan became the first man since Tony Hanahoe in 1977 to lift the Sam Maguire twice as captain.
+Kerry ironically became the first team to win consecutive titles since Cork in 1990 the same day, and O'Sullivan became the first person since Tony Hanahoe in 1977 to lift the Sam Maguire Trophy twice as captain.
 O'Sullivan was selected at centre-forward on the GAA All-Stars Awards team.

-Declan is also the winner of a Munster minor football championship and a Munster Under-21 football championship as well as having Munster and All-Ireland Vocational Schools championship medals.
+Declan was also the winner of a Munster minor football championship and a Munster Under-21 football championship as well as having Munster and All-Ireland Vocational Schools championship medals.

 Declan is the fourth person after Dick Fitzgerald, John Joe Sheehy and Joe Barrett to twice captain Kerry to All-Ireland glory.
 He is also only one of eight people to lift the Sam Maguire cup twice.

 He was replaced by Paul Galvin as captain of the Kerry footballers for the 2008 season.
 O'Sullivan also received a knee injury in June which ruled him out for eight weeks.
 This injury caused him to miss the 2008 Munster final.
 It would be 6 years before he failed to start another championship game.
-O'Sullivan returned to the Kerry starting 15 for the qualifier victory over Monaghan and followed that up with 4 points in Kerry's classic All Ireland quarter final victory over Galway at a floodlit Croke Park.
+O'Sullivan returned to the Kerry starting 15 for the qualifier victory over Monaghan and followed that up with 4 points in Kerry's classic All-Ireland quarter final victory over Galway at a floodlit Croke Park.
 He also scored a goal in Kerry's semi final replay victory over Cork.
-In the 2008 All Ireland senior football final against Tyrone, O'Sullivan contributed 2 points but famously missed great goal chance 4 minutes from time which would have given Kerry the lead.
+In the 2008 All-Ireland senior football final against Tyrone, O'Sullivan contributed 2 points but famously missed great goal chance 4 minutes from time which would have given Kerry the lead.
 In the end Kerry were beaten by 4 points.
 At the end of the year O'Sullivan won his 2nd all-star award.

-2009 was a turbulent year for Kerry football.
-After being knocked out of the Munster championship by great rivals Cork, they were on the brink of elimination from the All Ireland series by minnows Sligo.
-On a dramatic evening in Tralee, Kerry were saved by heroic performances by O'Sullivan (0-04)and Paul Galvin (0-03) as they scraped through by a single point.
-Following another labored victory over Antrim, Kerry progressed to an All Ireland quarter final against old rivals Dublin.
-Kerry were considered huge underdogs but produced one of the greatest performances in their storied history to win on a score line of 1–24 to 1-07, O'Sullivan contributing 0–03 in a magnificent performance.
-Following a low key semi final victory over Meath, Kerry progressed to another final meeting with Cork.
-O'Sullivan was once again a key figure as he claimed his 4th all Ireland winners medal at the age of 25.
+In 2009, after being knocked out of the Munster championship by great rivals Cork, they were near elimination from the All-Ireland series by minnows Sligo.
+Kerry were saved by the performances by O'Sullivan (0-04)and Paul Galvin (0-03) by a single point.
+Following another win over Antrim, Kerry progressed to an All-Ireland quarter final against former rivals Dublin.
+Kerry were widely considered as underdogs but produced one of the greatest performances in their storied history to win on a score line of 1–24 to 1-07, with O'Sullivan contributing 0–03.
+Following a semi final victory over Meath, Kerry progressed to another final meeting with Cork.
+O'Sullivan claimed his 4th all-Ireland winners medal at the age of 25.
 He also won a 3rd consecutive all-star award.